evac/FlashCarp/readme.md

 FlashCarp
 ===========================

-A proof-of-concept project to explore a flashcard system for knowledge that are more complex than a single answer to a single question.
+A proof-of-concept flashcard system to explore new ways of studying knowledge that are more complex than a single answer to a single question.

 *Still in progress!*